 We combined this data with an overview of each insurer’s coverage and discount options, along with any special features, such as apps or safe driving programs.
 Our goal is to help you choose the best auto insurance for your unique needs, so use our provider evaluations as a guide — and consider requesting quotes from multiple insurers so you can make sure you’re getting the best coverage for the lowest price.

 Alabama Auto Insurance Reviews

-State Farm received an honorable mention in our nationwide auto insurance review — and, like GEICO, it received an A++ financial stability rating from A.M.
+State Farm received an honorable mention in our nationwide auto insurance review — and it received an A++ financial stability rating from A.M.
 Best.
-State Farm’s Consumer Reports ratings were also the same as GEICO’s: a “Very Good” for claims process and an “Excellent” for claims payment speed.
+State Farm’s Consumer Reports ratings: a “Very Good” for claims process and an “Excellent” for claims payment speed.
 However, its JD Power ratings were slightly lower, though still impressive: State Farm got a 3/5 for both overall and claims experiences.

-State Farm offers many of the same coverage options as GEICO, and it also offers rideshare coverage as an add-on to your personal policy rather than a separate insurance policy.
+State Farm offers standard coverage options, and it also offers rideshare coverage as an add-on to your personal policy rather than a separate insurance policy.
 Personal auto insurance doesn’t cover you when you use your car for commercial purposes, so adding rideshare coverage to your policy will ensure you stay covered during your Uber/Lyft shifts.